 A significant portion of any remote wilderness trip price is logistical costs.
-Last summer fuel costs escalated radically.
-The 2011 prices were determined when crude oil was at a $100 a barrel benchmark.
-If a significant spike in crude occurs, we may need to add a fuel surcharge.
+In 2011, after the prices had been published, fuel prices spiked.
+We needed to ask for a small surcharge to compensate with this unexpected and uncontrollable event.
+Fuel prices have been stable lately and a surcharge is unlikely.
+However, if we are in a similar situation and you feel that it is inappropriate, Wilderness Alaska will refund your deposit or adjust in an acceptable manner.
 We hope that you understand the volatility in today's transportation sectors which are much more difficult to depend on or predict several months in advance.
 Thank You.

 Reservations are accepted on a "first come first serve" basis.
 Trip size is strictly limited to five for hiking, six for kayaking trips and eight for float trips.